 Researchers point to the possible epidemic of undiagnosed sleep apnea as a serious risk that needs to be accounted for in treating psychiatric patients in the hospital.
 Failure to detect and treat this sleep apnea could make it harder to identify the root cause of a patient’s condition and achieve satisfactory treatment results.

 If you have a clinical psychiatric condition, sleep apnea treatment isn’t a substitute for psychiatric care.
 But in many cases, undiagnosed sleep apnea could be misdiagnosed as depression, bipolar disorder, and other mood disorders.
 Proper screening for sleep apnea could help avoid this problem and lead to better treatment results.

 Doctors also need to take psychiatric disorders into account when prescribing sleep apnea treatment.
 Some psychiatric disorders may make it harder to comply with CPAP treatment, for example.
 Low mood is associated with poor compliance for CPAP, as is PTSD.

 For people with these conditions, oral appliances may be a better option.
 Besides, oral appliances have been shown to be effective for treating psychological distress.

 If you are looking for help getting sleep apnea treatment that helps support treatment for physical or psychological conditions, we can help.
-Please call (201) 343-4044 or (201) 546-8512 today for an appointment with River Edge sleep dentist Dr. Marlen Martirossian at the River Edge Dental Center for TMJ, Sleep Apnea, & Reconstructive Dentistry.
+Please call 201-343-4044 today for an appointment with River Edge sleep dentist Dr. Marlen Martirossian at the River Edge Dental.